Nayib Bukele

-Bukele is highly popular in El Salvador, where he has held a job approval rating above 75% during his entire presidency and averages above 90% approval, and is popular throughout Latin America.
-However, El Salvador has also experienced democratic backsliding under Bukele's leadership.
-From 2019 to 2025, El Salvador fell 61 places in the World Press Freedom Index and 24 places in the Economist Intelligence Unit's Democracy Index, which now classifies El Salvador as a hybrid regime.
+Bukele is highly popular in El Salvador and throughout Latin America.
+He holds an average approval rating of 88.6% during his entire presidency with approval ratings never having fallen below 75%.
+El Salvador has experienced democratic backsliding under Bukele's leadership, falling 61 places in the World Press Freedom Index between 2019 and 2025 and 24 places in the Economist Intelligence Unit's Democracy Index, which now classifies El Salvador as a hybrid regime.
 In February 2020, Bukele ordered 40 soldiers into the Legislative Assembly building to intimidate lawmakers into approving a 109 million loan for the Territorial Control Plan, an event that triggered a political crisis and was described by the opposition as a self-coup.
 After Nuevas Ideas won a supermajority in the 2021 legislative election, Bukele's allies in the legislature voted to replace the attorney general and all five justices of the Supreme Court of Justice's Constitutional Chamber.
-Bukele has attacked journalists, news outlets, and furthered press censorship.
-Following a controversial constitutional amendment on 31 July 2025, the Legislative Assembly, controlled by Bukele's ruling Nuevas Ideas party, enabled indefinite reelection, extended presidential terms from five to six years, and eliminated the two-round system.
+Bukele has criticized journalists and news outlets, and has furthered press censorship.
+Following a controversial constitutional amendment on 31 July 2025, the Legislative Assembly enabled indefinite reelection, extended presidential terms from five to six years, and eliminated the two-round system.

 Early life

 Nayib Armando Bukele Ortez was born on 24 July 1981 in San Salvador, El Salvador.
 His father was Armando Bukele Kattán, a businessman and industrial chemist, and his mother is Olga Marina Ortez.
 Bukele's father died in 2015.
 Bukele was the couple's first child.
-He has three younger brothers, Karim, Yusef, and Ibrajim, and has four paternal half sisters and two paternal half brothers.
+He has three younger brothers, Karim, Yusef, and Ibrajim, and has four paternal half-sisters and two paternal half-brothers.
 Bukele's father converted from Christianity to Islam in the 1980s, became an imam, and founded four mosques in El Salvador.
 Bukele's mother is Catholic.
 Bukele's paternal grandparents were Palestinian Christians who emigrated to El Salvador from Jerusalem and Bethlehem in 1921.
 His maternal grandfather was Greek Orthodox, and his maternal grandmother was Catholic.

 Bukele completed his secondary education at the Escuela Panamericana in 1999 at age 18.
-Bukele enrolled at Central American University in San Salvador to study judicial science, aspiring to become a lawyer, but dropped out to work for the Nölck advertising agency, one of his father's businesses.
+Bukele enrolled at Central American University in San Salvador to study legal sciences, aspiring to become a lawyer, but dropped out to work for the Nölck advertising agency, one of his father's businesses.
 Nölck campaigned for the Farabundo Martí National Liberation Front (FMLN), a left-wing Salvadoran political party.

 In 1999, Bukele founded the marketing company Obermet, also known as 4am Saatchi & Saatchi El Salvador, and was its president from 1999 to 2006 and from 2010 to 2012.
 The company ran political advertising for the FMLN presidential campaigns of Schafik Hándal in 2004 and Mauricio Funes in 2009.
 Bukele was president of Yamaha Motors El Salvador, a company that sells and distributes Yamaha products in El Salvador, from 2009 to 2012.
-During Bukele's business career, he called himself a "businessman with a great future" ("empresario con gran futuro").
+During Bukele's business career, he called himself a "businessman with a great future" ("empresario con gran futuro).